SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 range_sep *defaults*
     a calculated value from pulse_len.
 If already set, it will be overwritten to be the correct value determined by the pulse_len.
-This is the range gate separation, in azimuthal direction, in km.
+This is the range gate separation, in the radial direction (away from the radar), in km.

 rx_int_antennas *defaults*
     The antennas to receive on in interferometer array, default is all